awesomephant/blog/notes/2021-11-01-dan-reynolds.md

 We don't know exactly how they went from the drawings to sorts.
 But here's an idea: They photograph Hupps clean ink drawing.
 They transfer that onto a plate and etch it.
 They place the plate into a bath with a piece of copper to electroplate it.
 You make a copper form that you cut off from the original plate,  mount and sell.

-{% include fig.liquid, src: "/assets/notes/hupp-arms.jpg", caption: "Page from _Die Wappen und Siegel der Deutschen Städte, Flecken und Dörfer._", alt: "Colourful arms of different German towns, arranged in a 4x5 grid.", source: "[Source](https://www.heraldry-wiki.com/heraldrywiki/wiki/File:Hupp-rp1.jpg)"%}
+{% include "fig.liquid", src: "/assets/notes/hupp-arms.jpg", caption: "Page from _Die Wappen und Siegel der Deutschen Städte, Flecken und Dörfer._", alt: "Colourful arms of different German towns, arranged in a 4x5 grid.", source: "[Source](https://www.heraldry-wiki.com/heraldrywiki/wiki/File:Hupp-rp1.jpg)"%}

 This happens to be printed in Hupp's first text face release.
 This typeface was called Numesmatis.
 This was only made in 8pt, all caps, lombardic.
 This was for a specific editorial design need: They needed to transcribe text from seals inside copy set in regular Schwabacher.